pluralsh/documentation/pages/adding-new-application/guide.md

 ---
 title: Guide
 description: >-
-  This guide is for anyone who wants to make an open-source application available on the Plural marketplace.
+  This guide is for anyone who wants to make an open-source application available on the Plural marketplace and create a new Plural artifact.
 ---

 To add your own application, you'll need the Helm chart for your application and corresponding Terraform.